djugei/djugei.github.io/content/how-arch-delta-works.md

   or no previous package of that name being available in the package cache,
     usually because of package renames or ```pacman -Scc```.

-\* the efficiency described in the opening paragraph is with linux-image blacklisted, due to very low gains and long calculation.
+\* the efficiency described in the opening paragraph is with the Linux kernel blacklisted, due to very low gains and long calculation.
   It also only covers hits,
     ignoring uncaught renames,